-5.66 If it becomes necessary to reallocate a case then the specific process to be followed is set out in our supporting guidance.
+5.66 If it becomes necessary to reallocate a case then the specific process to be followed is set out in our supporting guidance - see Supporting tools and guidance.

 Section 6.
 Detailed investigation: Undertaking the investigation - gathering evidence

 Gathering evidence